John Todd Morrison: Life

 He studied science at the University of Edinburgh, graduating with an MA in 1883 and gaining a second degree (BSc) in 1888.
 From 1886 he lectured in physics at Heriot-Watt University.
-In 1891 he emigrated to South Africa to take on the post of Professor of Chemistry and Physics at Victoria College, Stellenbosch.
+In 1891 he emigrated to Cape Colony to take on the post of Professor of Chemistry and Physics at Victoria College, Stellenbosch.

 In 1892 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Peter Guthrie Tait, Alexander Crum Brown, Alexander Buchan and Cargill Gilston Knott.

 In 1901 he joined forces with John Carruthers Beattie to undertake a study of magnetism at the Cape of Good Hope.
 Following this the study was widened to encompass all of South Africa.

 He retired in 1934, and died at Stellenbosch in 1944.